“If you can sail to Catalina,” someone once said to me, “you can sail around the world.” — From Where We Sail

 The final parts of their journey include salt water crocodiles, hot flashes, puberty, sharks, horrific storms, treacherous seas, boredom, cheating death and marital tensions.
 Robb also sustains a serious, deep knee injury that requires being airlifted for medical attention.

-Annie, who was only 4 when they set sail is 14 at the end of the book.
+Annie, who was only 4 when they set sail on their first “trial” trip to Mexico is 14 at the end of the book.
 Her greatest joy is attending a Michael Jackson concert in South Africa.
 She imagines how nice it would be to go to the prom.

 At her worst point, Dianne confides to a friend, I hate the fucking boat.
 I wish I liked boating and sailing as much as Robb does, but I just don’t.
 I like the places we go, but not getting there.
 Robb admits at one point, I’m exhausted from being responsible for so much and for the hard work.
 Sometimes I just want to go home.